 Use a Backup Battery Source

 You can find a range of UPS devices from Amazon.
-The APC Smart-UPS Battery Backup with a 1,000-watt power capacity, eight battery and surge protected outlets, and one switchable outlet group, can be an ideal solution for small to medium-sized businesses to keep network equipment operating when primary power is lost.
+The APC Smart-UPS Battery Backup with a 1,000-watt power capacity, eight battery, and surge-protected outlets, and one switchable outlet group, can be an ideal solution for small to medium-sized businesses to keep network equipment operating when primary power is lost.

 You might also need to invest in portable chargers for mobile devices.
 “Juice packs” such as Mophie can be purchased for $100 or less and many of the chargers double as protective cases for your smartphone or tablet.
 Alternately, battery-powered backup chargers like the Zagg can provide several full charges for your mobile devices.
 There are also chargers that use solar power.
 This can be accomplished when you are in a dry spot away from the rain, and clouds.
-Lastly you can turn to car chargers.
-Your car’s battery will provide ongoing life, long after your phone’s battery have been depleted.
+Lastly, you can turn to car chargers.
+Your car’s battery will provide ongoing life, long after your phone’s battery has been depleted.

 Use Power-over-Ethernet (PoE) Phones

 Power over Ethernet (PoE) is a system that sends power over the Ethernet cabling to an endpoint such as a PoE-enabled phone.
 Driven by the demand for ease of installation and boosted by new standards that expand support to more devices, PoE is expected to see explosive growth rates in the years to come.

 The benefits of using a PoE versus an AC power supply are numerous.
 However, germane to power outages, it’s important to note IP phones will lose power if they are plugged into a standard wall outlet.